logicly-au/pmhc-mds-spec/table/episode/referrer-organisation-type.rst

 services, and s specialised residential mental health care services).

 Not applicable should only be selected in instances of Self referral.

+.. include:: shared/referrer-organisation-type.rst

+**98 - None/Not applicable**

+  Should only be selected in instances of Self referral.